Installing RadioDJ the easy way…

 If the database has installed correctly and RadioDJ opens without errors then you should be good to start importing tracks into RadioDJ.

-8) On first run make sure you set a sound card (Options> Options> Sound cards) otherwise you will get .NET errors popping up.
+8) On first run make sure you set a sound card (Options> Options> Sound cards) otherwise you will have trouble importing music.
+You’ll probably see a a message saying Import failed unless you sort the soundcard.
 You will need to restart RadioDJ for sound card changes to take effect.

 Then start the program from the desktop as you would any other Windows executable program.
 (Make sure it’s running as “Administrator”)